openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

 ---
 # gala gopher installation directory
 install_dir: "/opt/gala-gopher/"
-# The kafka host connected to gala-gopher.
+# The Kafka host connected to gala-gopher.
 Set this parameter to the host IP address of the management node.
 gala_gopher_kafka_host: 192.168.1.1
-# The listening kafka port of gala-gopher
+# The listening Kafka port of gala-gopher
 gala_gopher_listening_kafka_port: 9092
 # Configuration of the gala-gopher probe
 probes_example_switch: "off"